 Pregnancies complicated by genetic syndromes or major fetal abnormalities and patients affected by known cardiac conditions or pre-existing chronic hypertension were not included.
-Women with a pregnancy complicated by HDP and a group of normotensive uncomplicated pregnancies at term were recruited consecutively in the maternity department.
-A sample size was not calculated because it was not the primary outcome of the main study, and it was determined largely by the number of women who would donate blood at the same time as TTE 16.
+Women with a pregnancy complicated by HDP and a group of normotensive and uncomplicated pregnancies at term were recruited consecutively in the Maternity Department.
+A sample size was not calculated because it was not the primary outcome of the main study, and it was largely determined by the number of women who would donate blood at the same time of TTE.16

-Clinical definitions
+Clinical Definitions

-HDP, including both gestational hypertension and PE, were defined according to the criteria of the International Society for the Study of Hypertension in Pregnancy17.
-Gestational hypertension is defined as de-novo systolic blood pressure ≥ 140 mmHg and/or diastolic blood pressure ≥ 90 mmHg, measured on two occasions separated by at least 4h and after 20 weeks' gestation, in the absence of proteinuria and without biochemical or hematological abnormalities.
-PE comprises new-onset hypertension accompanied by one or more additional features, including proteinuria (defined as 24-h urinary protein $\geq 300 \,\text{mg/day}$ or a protein/creatinine ratio ≥ 30 mg/mmol), other maternal organ dysfunctions (including liver, kidney, neurological) or hematological involvement and/or uteroplacental dysfunction.
+HDP, including both gestational hypertension and preeclampsia, were defined according to the criteria of the International Society for the Study of Hypertension in Pregnancy.17 Gestational hypertension is defined as de novo systolic blood pressure \geq 140 mmHg and/or diastolic blood pressure \geq 90 mmHg measured on two occasions separated by at least four hours after 20 weeks gestation, in the absence of proteinuria and without biochemical or haematological abnormalities.
+Pre-eclampsia comprises new-onset hypertension accompanied by one or more additional features, including proteinuria (defined as 24-hour urinary protein \geq 300 mg per day or a protein/creatinine ratio \geq 30 mg per mmol), other maternal organ dysfunctions (including liver, kidney, neurological), or haematological involvement, and/or uteroplacental dysfunction.
+Birthweight below the 10th centile was used to define smallfor-gestational-age (SGA) neonates.
 A preterm HDP was defined when delivery occurred before 37 weeks or before 34 weeks' gestation.
 Controls included normotensive and uncomplicated pregnancies at term.
-The peripartum period was defined as before delivery or within 1 week of delivery.
+The peripartum period was defined as before delivery or within one week of delivery.